A dynamical systems perspective on the thermodynamics of late-time cosmology: Hayward-Kodama temperature and thermodynamics of FLRW universe

 where $\sgn$ is the sign function coming from the absolute operator in the definition of temperature in Eq.~\ref{eq:temp}.
 Note that we assume $H>0$, thus focusing on the expanding branch of the universe.
 With the thermodynamic quantities associated with the FLRW universe at hand, we now briefly outline the requirements of phase transition and thermodynamic stability.

 \emph{Phase transitions:} A thermodynamic system undergoes a first order phase transition if a first derivative of a thermodynamical potential (e.g., entropy, volume) is discontinuous, while a second-order phase transition is characterized by a discontinuity in the second derivative \cite{Blundell:2010}.
 Apart from the pathological discontinuity at radiation-dominated universe in $C_P, C_V$, the first order phase transitions are uncommon in the cosmological evolution.
 On the other hand, the second order phase transitions are natural to this setup~\cite{Duary:2023nnf,Chakrabarti:2024amb}, and in black hole thermodynamics; these are often termed as Davies-type phase transitions~\cite{Davies:1989ey}.
 Looking at the expressions of specific heats, it is apparent that the system undergoes second-order phase transitions when $2 H^2 + \dot{H}=0$ (finite discontinuity) and $2H^2\dot{H}+H\ddot{H}-\dot{H}^2=0$ (divergence).
 The first case is again pathological in nature and we will not consider it in this work.
 We shall focus on the second case where specific heats diverge, which has been investigated in different contexts earlier~\cite{Duary:2023nnf,Chakrabarti:2024amb}.
+It is worth noting that if the specific heats were alternatively defined for the entire thermodynamic system using the total entropy $S_{\rm tot} = S_{\rm in} + S_{\rm AH}$, the values of the specific heats would naturally change.
+For instance, this would introduce an additional horizon contribution of the form $C_{V}^{\rm (AH)} = T_{\rm AH} \dot{S}_{\rm AH} / \dot{T}_{\rm AH}$.
+However, the divergence of these quantities is dictated by the extremum of the horizon temperature, where $\dot{T}_{\rm AH} \propto (2H^2\dot{H} + H\ddot{H} - \dot{H}^2)$ approaches zero.
+Because this term acts as a common denominator, the specific heats diverge at the exact same epoch regardless of the inclusion of the horizon entropy term.

 \emph{Thermodynamic stability:} Following the treatment of~\cite{Callen:1985}, let us assume that the entire thermodynamic system consists of two identical subsystems, each described by an fundamental entropic relation $S \equiv S(U,V)$.
 Further suppose that the energy and the volume of the subsystems are perturbed as $(U, V) \to (U + \Delta U, V + \Delta V)$ and $(U, V) \to (U - \Delta U, V - \Delta V)$, respectively.
 If the total system is thermodynamically stable, then such perturbations in the subsystems must not increase the total entropy.
 Therefore, thermodynamic stability requires that $2 S(U, V) \geq S(U + \Delta U, V + \Delta V) + S(U - \Delta U, V - \Delta V)$, which is mathematically equivalent of requiring that the entropy function $S(U, V)$ is concave in the $U-V$ space.
 These conditions in turn impose positivity of the specific heats at constant pressure and volume, and demand the difference between them be positive~\cite{Callen:1985,Barboza:2015bha}: